jsgit21/Chikbot/README.md

 I am first focusing on tweaking my code to ensure that is manageable and scalable before I add many more features.
 This is not only a passion project, but a way for me to learn and explore.
 Here are some things I'd like to implement as I continue to grow Chikbot in my spare time.

 ### Magic The Gathering API
-* When searching for a card and "Did you mean" options are displayed, I would like to have Chikbot number those cards 1-5.
+When searching for a card and "Did you mean" options are displayed, I would like to have Chikbot number those cards 1-5.
 Underneath the Image of the card displayed, there will be reactions of numbers 1-5.
 This way, if the user meant the card that is listed as 2. they can just react with "2" and Chikbot will search/display the card for them without having to retype it out.
 It would look something like this:

 ![Future implementation of MTG card search](./Images/mtg4Future.png)

+This will require exploring Discord.js more to find out what would be my best option, whether it's reactions or support for physical buttons.

 ### Creating a List of Goals
 My discord houses a lot of people who are primarily gamers at heart.
 It was suggested to have a channel where people can post a list of their goals, and then go back and check/cross them off once they've been achieved.
 I thought that this idea could be a really fun implementation for Chikbot to support.
 Some commands that might come with a feature like this: